 Medicare Advantage plans (Medicare Part C) are a form of private health insurance that provide the same coverage as Medicare Part A and Part B (Original Medicare) and may include additional benefits such as dental, vision and prescription drug coverage.

 Medicare Advantage plans are widely used in the United States.
-As of 2020, more than 22 million people are enrolled in Medicare Advantage plans, according to the Kaiser Family Foundation (KFF).1
+In 2021, more than 24 million people are enrolled in Medicare Advantage plans, according to the Kaiser Family Foundation (KFF).1

 What does Medicare Part C cover?